Skills: One Agent Toolbox That Ends MCP Micromanagement

 7 min read

-If you've been working with Model Context Protocol (MCP) servers, you know the drill.
-Every project requires a different set of MCPs.
-You're constantly toggling them on and off, adding and removing, tweaking configurations.
-It's micromanagement that steals time from actual work.
+You know the drill if you've spent time with Model Context Protocol (MCP) servers.
+Every project wants a different set of MCPs.
+You toggle them on and off, add some, remove others, tweak the config.
+It's micromanagement that eats into actual work.

-And then there's the context problem.
-Load up several MCPs and you've consumed a massive chunk of your context window before typing a single prompt.
+Then there's the context tax.
+Load up a handful of MCPs and you've burned a chunk of your context window before typing a prompt.
 Want more capabilities?
 Add more MCPs.
-Watch your available context shrink further.
+Watch your available context shrink.

 Hero image showing a single unified toolbox replacing scattered MCP configurations

-Here's what MCP management looks like for many developers:
+Here's what MCP management looks like for a lot of developers:

 Project A (web development):